s-huangze/crispy_pancake/README.md

 - Constants like `LOW`, `HIGH`, and `MAX_TRIES` control game difficulty
 - Optional color helper `c()` adds colorful text output (if available)

+## Common Mistakes
+Here are a few things to watch out for:
+- ❌ Typing letters instead of numbers will cause invalid input messages
+- ⚙️ Make sure your file name is `guess.py` before running
+- 💡 Always press **Enter** after typing a guess
+- 🧮 Remember: the secret number is always within your chosen range!

 ## How to Change the Range
 In the file `guess.py`, you can edit these two variables:
 ```python